 The combined BS/MS program in Sustainability Science allows students to complete two degrees in 5-years.
 A total of 12 graduate credit hours apply to BOTH the bachelors and masters degree.
 The program is designed for high-achieving students who are prepared to begin graduate level coursework while still seniors and to begin exploring topics for either a masters thesis or an applied internship project.

 - During your freshmen through junior year, your major code is “SSCI.”
-Your program advisor is either Dr. Alo if your last name begins with A-L or Dr. Yu if your last name begins with M-Z.
+Your program advisor can be found on NEST.

 - Apply to the Graduate School in the summer before your senior year or during early fall of your senior year.
 If accepted, the offer of graduate standing is contingent upon completing your bachelor’s degree.